NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

       if(de.inum == 0)
         continue;

-      // The `memmove(...)` function assigns the name of a file to "p" from which
+      /*
-      // "buf" has the same name, therefor, "p" and "buf" are pointers deferencing a
+      * The `memmove(...)` function assigns the name of a file to "p" so that the return
-      // same place.
-I have verified that by printing the "buf" before and after it and
+      * value of "fmtname(buf)" has the same name, therefore, "p" and "buf" are pointers
-      // running 'qemu' again.
+      * deferencing the same place.
+I have verified that by printing the "buf" before and
-      printf("buff before move: %s\n", fmtname(buf)); // Verifying code added by me.
+      * after it and running 'qemu' again. */ printf("buff before move: %s\n", fmtname(buf)); // Verifying code added by me.
       memmove(p, de.name, DIRSIZ);
-      p[DIRSIZ] = 0;
+      p[DIRSIZ] = 0;   // 0 is "NULL" indicating the end of a string.
       printf("buff after move: %s\n", fmtname(buf)); // Verifying code added by me.